[Date changed–posted 10/11/22 (last revised 8/27/21)]

 Operating Policy and Procedure

-OP 64.04: Academic Probation and Suspension of Graduate Students
+OP 64.04: Academic Probation, Suspension, and Dismissal of Graduate Students

 PURPOSE: This Operating Policy/Procedure (OP) is intended to define the academic requirements for continuation of graduate study.